 Body changes can sometimes be difficult to accept.
 Your healthcare team can help you cope.
-You may also find support groups or online forums helpful (pages 83 to 85).
-We have more information in our booklets Coping with hair loss and Body image and cancer (page 108).
+You may also find support groups or online forums helpful (see page 83 to 85).
+We have more information in our booklets Coping with hair loss and Body image and cancer (see page 108).